-The future Supreme Court justice had a stellar legal career.
+The former Supreme Court justice had a stellar legal career.
 He was the chief legal counsel for the NAACP and won his first Supreme Court case at the age of 32.
 Marshall won 29 out of 32 cases he argued in front of the high court, including Brown v.
 Board of Education of Topeka.
-Marshall joined the Supreme Court in 1967 as its first African-American member.
+Marshall joined the Supreme Court in 1967 as the first African-American justice.

 7. Sandra Day O’Connor